Student Spotlight: Julia Andersen

 “I’ve been interested in both as fields of study since I was young and messing around with a video camera the size of my 4-year-old torso,” she said.
 “Although I’m sure my story of non-stop home movie-making isn’t unique, it also isn’t something I’ve grown out of.
 As for English, I’ve always loved books, and in third grade my teacher helped me ‘publish’ a story I’d written.
 I typed it up on the computer and laminated the cover.
 That was a very exciting experience for 8-year-old me.”

 Attending College of DuPage gave Anderson the time to decide which field to pursue before committing to a four-year university.
 Financially, it was the best option, especially after she was named a Presidential Scholar, an honor that includes a full-tuition scholarship and enrollment in COD’s Honors program and the Phi Theta Kappa Honors Society.

 “I loved being a Presidential Scholar!
-Not only is my tuition free – my bank account rejoices – but I was automatically placed in the Honors program, which led me to some really interesting classes and helped me meet great new people,” she said.
-“All the classes I took have been of a high caliber, but I found that I got the most enjoyment and fulfillment from my Honors classes, when I was surrounded with other students eager to work together on the challenging material the teachers provided.”
+Not only was my tuition free – my bank account rejoiced – but I was automatically placed in the Honors program, which led me to some really interesting classes and helped me meet great new people,” she said.
+“All the classes I took were of a high caliber, but I found that I got the most enjoyment and fulfillment from my Honors classes, when I was surrounded with other students eager to work together on the challenging material the teachers provided.”